invesdwin/invesdwin-context-python/README.md

 ## Benchmark

-Using python inside strategy backtests has the following overhead.
-We run a backtests with ticks for one month and call 4 times into python to calculate a spread:
+Using python inside strategy backtests (part of the closed source trading platform) has the following overhead.
+We run a backtests with ticks for one month and call four times into python to calculate a spread and compare it against the one calculated in java:

 ### Strategy Code
 ```java